 5. Exercise regularly

-Research also suggests that even a single session of moderate exercise like cycling, swimming, or jogging can improve the effectiveness of vaccines in people with compromised immune systems.
+Research also suggests that even a single session of moderate exercise (like cycling, swimming, or jogging) can improve the effectiveness of vaccines in people with compromised immune systems.

-Plus, there’s powerful evidence that people who exercise regularly have significantly lower rates of acute illnesses, like viral and bacterial infections, and chronic ones, like type 2 diabetes and heart disease.
+Plus, there’s evidence that people who exercise regularly have significantly lower rates of acute illnesses, like viral and bacterial infections, and chronic ones, like type 2 diabetes and heart disease.

 6. Practise deep breathing

-In addition to staying hydrated, another effective way of improving lymph flow (which can also reduce stress) is deep breathing.
+As well as staying hydrated, another effective way of improving lymph flow (which can also reduce stress) is deep breathing.

 The idea that simply breathing can boost your immune system may sound far fetched, but it’s grounded in science.

-Each time we breathe, our diaphragm moves up and down, causing a sequence of pressure differences that create movement in the body – including lymph flow, which sends those essential infection-fighting white blood cells through our bodies.
+Each time we breathe, our diaphragm moves up and down, causing a sequence of pressure differences that create movement in the body – including lymph flow, which sends essential infection-fighting white blood cells through our bodies.

 7. Limit your alcohol intake